arielhalevy123/pharmcare-agent/docs/ARCHITECTURE.md

 ### Flow 3: Safety Redirect
 ```
 User: "I have a headache, should I take Aspirin?"
-→ Safety check detects "I have" + "should I take"
+→ Safety module (isMedicalAdvice) detects "I have" + "should I take"
 → Immediate redirect to healthcare professional
 → No tool calls needed
 ```